CSC-Arizona/settlement-management-404error/README.md

 This is the GitHub repo we will use to store our CSC 335 Final Project, Fall 2016

-One team member replace this line with your team name, project, and project manager (PM) Bree, Theo, Alex, Miranda, or Cody
+One team member write this line with your team name, project, and project manager (PM) Bree, Theo, Alex, Miranda, or Cody.
+Also please add your name after 1) below.
+Make one commit.

 Team Name: _________